Diophantine analysis and Arthur's trace formula: Arthur's Trace formula

 By the finiteness of $\mathfrak{K}(G_{\gamma}/k)$ (see Remark \ref{rmk:identification_of_cohomology}), a function $|\mathfrak{K}(G_\gamma/k)|^{-1}\sum\limits_{\kappa\in \mathfrak{K}(G_\gamma/k)^*}\kappa$ on $\mathfrak{K}(G_{\gamma}/k)$ is the characteristic function of the identity element.
 Pulling this back to $\ker_\mathbb{A}$, we obtain the characteristic function of $im (\alpha)$.
 Then by the fact that $\tau(G_{\gamma}) |\ker(\alpha)|\cdot |\mathfrak{K}(G_{\gamma}/k)|^{-1}=\tau(G)=1$ (see \cite[(5.1.1)]{Kot84}), we have

 where $\mathcal{O}^{\kappa}_{\gamma}(f)$, the $\kappa$-orbital integral for $f$ at $\gamma$, is defined by

 The formula (\ref{eq:pre_stabilization}) is called the pre-stabilization of the elliptic regular part of the trace formula.
-When $\kappa=1$, one can easily check that the $\kappa$-orbital integral $\mathcal{O}_{\gamma}^\kappa(f)$ is exactly a sum of adelic stable orbital integrals.
+When $\kappa=1$, one can easily check that the $\kappa$-orbital integral $\mathcal{O}_{\gamma}^\kappa(f)$ is exactly an adelic stable orbital integrals.